Hotels in San Antonio, Texas

 Which hotels in San Antonio, Texas offer free parking?

-Which hotels in San Antonio, Texas have a pool?
+Which hotels in San Antonio, Texas have an outdoor pool?

 Which hotels in San Antonio, Texas have suites or extra space?

-Which hotels in San Antonio, Texas have an in-room kitchen or kitchenette?
+Which hotels in San Antonio, Texas have a full in-room kitchen?

 Ready to book in San Antonio?